What’s a weekend programming intern?

 - Complete the online application.

 - Contact two people to submit online recommendations.
-Applicants are responsible for contacting their references and ensuring that the recommendation forms are submitted by noon on March 12.
+Applicants are responsible for contacting their references and ensuring that the recommendation forms are submitted by 8:00am on March 31.

-- Email a resume to Student Development (resume must be in PDF format)
+- Email a resume to Annie Mas-Smith (resume must be in PDF format)

-Weekend Programming Interns will begin working in mid-April of 2014 and will complete their service in March 2015.
-Each student staff member is responsible for the planning an implementation of all weekend programing events.
+Weekend Programming Interns will begin working in mid-April of 2017 and will complete their service in April 2018.
+Each student staff member is responsible for the planning an implementation of all weekend programming events.

 - Intern commitment will be 3–5 hours per week, students will be compensated hourly